Avoid Settlement Mills by Working with a Real Personal Injury Lawyer

 It is your responsibility as the consumer and plaintiff to understand the contingent fee agreement offered by your attorney before you sign it.
 Once signed, you are obligated to all of its terms which include the percentage provided to the attorney as compensation and your portion of the settlement proceeds.

 If you have incurred a personal injury and don’t know what to do next, we are here to help.
 Our Ohio personal injury lawyers have the resources and experience to steer you through all the legal and insurance coverage issues surrounding your case.
 At KNR, you can count on us to represent your interests toward achieving a favorable settlement.
-To get started, call us today at 1-800-HURT-NOW, or contact us through our online form.
+To get started, call us today at 1-800-HURT-NOW, or contact us through our online form for a free consultation.